The best TPRM software for 2026

 How we evaluated these TPRM platforms

-We assessed each platform against the real-world needs of modern TPRM programs, focusing on automation depth, integration breadth, and risk assessment sophistication.
-Our criteria prioritize outcomes that reduce review cycle times, improve evidence collection efficiency, and provide continuous risk visibility.
+We assessed platforms against automation depth, integration breadth, and risk assessment sophistication—prioritizing outcomes that reduce review cycle time and improve evidence quality.

 | Criteria | Why it matters | Questions to ask vendors |